 Are your teachers certified?

 Yes.
-DCA is accredited with the Association of Christian Teachers and Schools (ACTS).
-DCA renewed it’s accreditation in the 2012 school year, and received an exemplary rating.
+DCA/LCHS is accredited with the Association of Christian Teachers and Schools (ACTS).
+DCA/LCHS renewed it’s accreditation in the 2018 school year, and received an exemplary rating.
 ACTS is a nationally recognized accreditation organization.
-DCA is also a member of the Association of Christian Schools International (ACSI), which is an internationally recognized accreditation organization.
+DCA/LCHS is also a member of the Association of Christian Schools International (ACSI), which is an internationally recognized accreditation organization.

-How does DCA’s test scores compare to other schools?
+How does DCA and LCHS test scores compare to other schools?

-DCA administers the Terra Nova Achievement Test in grades 1 - 8.
-On average, DCA students score about two grade levels higher than the national norms, placing them in the 90 to 95th percentile.
+DCA/LCHS administers the Terra Nova Achievement Test in grades 1 - 12.
+On average, DCA/LCHS students score higher than the national norms, placing them in the top of the nation's schools.

 How many students are in a classroom?